Bayview–Hunters Point, San Francisco: Marginalization

-Food Desert & Food Swamp
+Food Desert and Food Swamp

 The USDA defines a food desert as a region without access to nutritious, affordable and quality whole foods.
 Food deserts are areas with a 20 percent or greater poverty rate and where a third of residents live more than a mile from a supermarket, farmers market or local grocery store.
-In the “grocery gap,” researchers from Food Trust found African Americans are 400 percent more likely to live in a community that lacks a full-service supermarket.
+In the "grocery gap", researchers from Food Trust found African Americans are 400 percent more likely to live in a community that lacks a full-service supermarket.

 Until the late 2000s the neighborhood had no chain supermarkets.
 In 2011, a San Francisco official described the area as "a food desert – an area with limited access to affordable, nutritious food like fresh produce at a full-size grocery store."
 A large swath of the southeast sector of San Francisco sits within a Federally recognized food desert.
-A Home Depot was approved by the city to be built in the area, but the Home Depot Corporation abandoned its plans following the late 2000s economic crisis.
+A Home Depot was approved by the city to be built in the area, but Home Depot abandoned its plans following the Great Recession.
 Lowe's took over Home Depot's plans, and in 2010 opened their first store in San Francisco on the Bayshore Blvd. site.
 In August 2011, UK supermarket chain Tesco, owner of Fresh and Easy stores, opened Bayview–Hunters Point's first new grocery store in 20 years, though this store has closed as part of Fresh and Easy's larger corporate exit from the United States.

-The neighborhood was the subject of a 2003 documentary, Straight Outta Hunters Point, directed by lifelong Hunters Point resident Kevin Epps, and a 2012 sequel, "Straight Outta Hunters Point 2," movies that expose the daily drama of gang-related wars plaguing a community already fighting for social and economic survival.
+The neighborhood was the subject of a 2003 documentary, Straight Outta Hunters Point, directed by lifelong Hunters Point resident Kevin Epps, and a 2012 sequel, "Straight Outta Hunters Point 2", movies that expose the daily drama of gang-related wars plaguing a community already fighting for social and economic survival.
 The Spike Lee film Sucker Free City used Hunters Point as a backdrop for a story on gentrification and street gangs.
-On Third Street, the area’s main commercial strip, there was a Taco Bell/KFC combo, a McDonald’s (on Wallace Street) and a Walgreens (on Williams Street); a resident of the Bayview clarified: "The term ‘food swamp’ seems more accurate in that there’s food, but there’s a lack of easily obtainable healthy foods that people of different cultures like.
-Let’s put it this way: the neighborhood food landscape is improving all the time, but I still need to get on a bus or in a car to get a fresh carrot.”
 In 2002, the Quesada Gardens Initiative began with two people planting flowers and vegetables where space allotted; now there are 3,500 members who volunteer.
 At last count, Quesada Gardens Initiative produced 10,000 pounds of fruits and vegetables in a year.
 The transformation has also been slow but steady.